portworx/px-docs/run-with-rancher.md

 * Headers Directory : /usr/src, for the referenced AMI images; /lib/modules if using with CoreOS

 ## Step 5: Label hosts that run Portworx

+If Portworx is only running on a subset of nodes in the cluster, then these nodes will require node labels, so that jobs requiring the Portworx driver will only run on nodes that have Portworx installed and running.

 If new hosts are added through the GUI, be sure to create a label with the following key-value pair: `fabric : px`